Book with Tripmasters.com to enjoy mobile app during your trip.

 WHY LOIRE VALLEY?

-France`s Loire Valley is the lush area surrounding the 170-mile center portion of the Loire River in Central France.
-This region is considered to be the `Gardens of France`.
-There are literally countless chateaux (castles) scattered between a beautiful river and charming little towns.
-The abundance of stunning landscapes with vineyards, fairly tale castles and rich history, that surrounds them, makes the Loire Valley truly an incredible region to visit.
+The Loire Valley is the lush area found along the 170-mile central portion of the Loire River in central France.
+This region is known as the 'Gardens of France,' and is home to countless chateaux (castles) scattered throughout the countryside.
+The stunning landscapes offer vineyards, castles, charming towns, and a rich history, which makes the Loire Valley a truly incredible region to visit.

 FEATURED ITINERARIES: